-One of the longest-serving Australian Diamond (still competing), Caitlin is an extraordinary athlete having represented Australia in both volleyball & netball.
+One of the longest-serving Australian Diamond players, Caitlin is an extraordinary athlete having represented Australia in both volleyball & netball.

-An accomplished netball player who shows nothing but class on and off the court, Caitlin has been able to assist many in sharing her story as she overcame her own battle with mental health.
-Caitlin’s ability to connect and educate people is second to none and her caring nature has enabled her to really connect with the community.
+An accomplished netball player who showed nothing but class on and off the court, Caitlin has been able to assist many in sharing her story as she overcame her own battle with mental health.